Resources

 While it’s important to educate yourself about your insulation project, getting professional help is the best way to be sure that the project actually solves your climate control problems.

 At its best, DIY attic insulation runs the risk of not saving you as much on energy as you’d like, and at its worst?
-It can cause moisture issues in your home.

 Okay, hopefully you got a good chuckle (and learned a lot!) from that video.
 Now, let’s dive into the most popular types of insulation for attics.